Norwegian Breakaway accidents and incidents

 |17 November 2018||Coast Guard Medevacs|

-On November 17, 2018, the USCG medevaced a 64-year-old female passenger (suffering from abdominal pain) in Gulf of Mexico.
+On November 17, 2018, the USCG medevaced a 64-year-old female passenger (suffering from abdominal pain) in the Gulf of Mexico.
 The ship was approx 245 km (265 ml) from Southwest Pass (Mississippi River Delta, Louisiana).
 The emergency request was received from 8th District (New Orleans) at ~9:15 am.
 From Aviation Training Center (Mobile AL) was dispatched an MH-65 Dolphin Helicopter assisted by an EADS HC-144 Ocean Sentry (twin-engined aircraft).
 The woman was hoisted from the liner and flown to West Jefferson Medical Center (Marrero, Louisiana).

 The incident occurred at the end of 7-day Western Caribbean cruise (itinerary Nov 11-18) roundtrip from homeport NOLA (New Orleans) to Cozumel, Harvest Caye (Belize) and Costa Maya.